-Each of Mr. Mak Kwok Kei, Ms. Lam Kit Yan and Mr. Ho Kin Wai, being all independent non-executive Directors, has entered into a service agreement with the Company for a term of three years commencing from 24 June 2017 which may be terminated by either party by giving not less than one month's prior written notice.
+Each of Mr. Mak Kwok Kei, Ms. Lam Kit Yan and Mr. Ho Kin Wai, being all independent non-executive Directors, has entered into a service agreement with the Company for a term of three years commencing from 24 June 2017 which has been renewed for a further term of three years and may be terminated by either party by giving not less than one month's prior written notice.